alexplaka/ML/README.md

-# ML
-Machine Learning Code
+## Machine Learning Code

-This repository is for some of the (Matlab) code I am writing while learning ML.
+This repository is for some of the code I am writing for various ML and data analysis projects.